 Have you ever been neck deep in a story around the table as a storyteller or player and had your immersion suddenly ground to a screeching halt when one of the players asks â€œWho’s that?â€ as soon as the main villain, who has been mentioned quite frequently by the NPC’s and been the player’s target for several sessions, is finally introduced and you realise that they have no emotional connection to the story?
 It has happened to me several times and as such I have been plotting some ways to prevent this occurrence for years.

 The first and easiest way of keeping the player’s memory jogged is to make sure the villain is memorable.
-Players will remember Urgosh the Buzzard King over a more generic Orc Chieftain any day but there are ways to push this further such as copious foreshadowing where you make sure that at least one non playing character per session mentions the villain or using detailed descriptions to invoke stronger reactions in the player’s mind.
-If you use descriptions try to use more senses than just the traditional sense of sight by describing smells and the way the villain sounds.
+Players will remember Urgosh the Buzzard King over a more generic Orc Chieftain any day but there are ways to push this further, such as copious foreshadowing where you make sure that at least one non playing character per session mentions the villain or by using detailed descriptions to invoke stronger reactions in the player’s mind.
+If you use descriptions, try to stimulate more senses than just traditional sight – like describing smells and sounds.
 Each added sense increases the impression the character makes on the players and thus decreases the chances of them forgetting him.
-Most of these tricks have been used since the start of roleplaying games but they are easy to forget by veteran storytellers and might be new to the inexperienced ones.
+Most of these tricks have been used from the start of roleplaying games but they are easy to forget by veteran storytellers and might be new to inexperienced ones.

 Again and Again

 Letting my players interact with the villain on friendly terms for so long gave me the time to thoroughly introduce him and the players became intimately familiar with him.
-After being betrayed by this person that they considered a friend, especially after realising how long he had planned it and how callously he threw them to the wolves, was a strong motivator for my group and I hear his name mentioned often during our games with disdain and hatred.
-Just the way it should be.
+After being betrayed by this person that they considered a friend, especially after realising how long he had planned it and how callously he threw them to the wolves, there was a strong motivation for my group and I hear his name mentioned often during our games with disdain and hatred.
+Just as it should be.

 Reflections in a Cracked Mirror